acts-project/detray/README.md

 ## Detector Validation

-Given a detector (and optionally also a grid and a material) json file, a number of validation test can be run from the command-line.
+Given a detray detector (and optionally also a grid and a material) json file, a number of validation test can be run from the command-line.
 For this, the library has to be built with the ```-DDETRAY_BUILD_CLI_TOOLS=ON``` flag.
 And example detector file can then be obtained using e.g.
 ```shell
 detray-build/bin/detray_generate_toy_detector --write_material --write_grids
 ```